Find Out What Conditions Automatically Qualify You For Disability In 2023

 Namely, the SSA doesn’t need your impairment to be on its list to approve your application.
 Carpal tunnel syndrome and celiac disease are examples of conditions that aren’t listed but are viable in the SSA’s eyes.

-When trying to collect disability with an unlisted condition, you must provide a formal diagnosis to the SSA proving that the problem is a “medically determinable impairment.”
+When trying to collect disability with an unlisted condition in the requirements to qualify for Social Security disability, you must provide a formal diagnosis to the SSA proving that the problem is a “medically determinable impairment.”
 Moreover, this diagnosis must show that you can’t function at your full capacity.

 In other words, the condition must stop you from performing daily activities and working–a reduction referred to as “residual functional capacity.